helidon-io/helidon/docs/se/config/extensions.md

 Developer-provided extensions influence how the config system behaves.

-The [config system introduction](introduction.md#overview) explains the design of the config system and how its parts work together to read and parse config data, convert it to Java types, fine-tune the look-up of config data, and reload and reprocess data when it changes. \_Config extensions provided by the application modify and expand the way the config system performs these steps.
+The [config system introduction][config-system-introduction] explains the design of the config system and how its parts work together to read and parse config data, convert it to Java types, fine-tune the look-up of config data, and reload and reprocess data when it changes. \_Config extensions provided by the application modify and expand the way the config system performs these steps.

 Each config extension implements one of the interfaces defined in the Configuration SPI: